 Provision of Justice

-Interpreting and applying laws to specific cases is one of the primary responsibilities of the judiciary.
+The judiciary’s principal responsibility is to interpret and apply laws to individual instances.
 As part of their role, judges analyze and enforce laws when resolving disputes.
 Every law requires a thorough interpretation in order to be effectively applied to individual cases.
 Judges are responsible for carrying out this function.
 Judges have the power to interpret the law as they see fit.

 Law-making